vineethgovind/FRP/README.md

 This repository contains code for predicting fire radiative power (FRP) using satellite data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument.
-The code uses machine learning models to predict FRP values based on various features such as location, time of day, and satellite imagery.
-The dataset used in this code is modis_2021_India.csv, which is a sample of MODIS data for India from the year 2021.
-In addition to the code, there is also a PowerPoint presentation FRP.pptx included in the repository that provides an overview of the project  and the methodology used in this project.
+The code uses machine learning models to predict FRP values based on various features such as location, time of day, and satellite imagery.The dataset used in this code is modis_2021_India.csv, which is a sample of MODIS data for India from the year 2021.In addition to the code, there is also a PowerPoint presentation FRP.pptx included in the repository that provides an overview of the project  and the methodology used in this project.